The Day After: Production

 Meyer plunged into several months of nuclear research, which made him quite pessimistic about the future, to the point of becoming ill each evening when he came home from work.
 Meyer and Papazian also made trips to the ABC censors and to the United States Department of Defense during their research phase and experienced conflicts with both.
 Meyer had many heated arguments over elements in the script that the network censors wanted cut out of the film.
 The Department of Defense said that it would cooperate with ABC if the script clarified that the Soviets launched their missiles first, which Meyer and Papazian took pains not to do.

 Meyer, Papazian, Hume, and several casting directors spent most of July 1982 taking numerous trips to Kansas City.
-In between casting in Los Angeles, where they relied mostly on unknowns, they would fly to the Kansas City area to interview local actors and scenery.
+In between casting in Los Angeles, where they relied mostly on unknowns, they would fly to the Kansas City area to interview local actors and scout scenery.
 They were hoping to find some real Midwesterners for smaller roles.
-Hollywood casting directors strolled through shopping malls in Kansas City to look for local people to fill small and supporting roles, and the daily newspaper in Lawrence ran an advertisement calling for local residents of all ages to sign up for jobs as many extras in the film and a professor of theater and film at the University of Kansas were hired to head up the local casting of the movie.
+Hollywood casting directors strolled through shopping malls in Kansas City to look for local people to fill small and supporting roles, the daily newspaper in Lawrence ran an advertisement calling for local residents to sign up as extras, and a professor of theater and film at the University of Kansas was hired to head up local casting.
 Out of the eighty or so speaking parts, only fifteen were cast in Los Angeles.
 The remaining roles were filled in Kansas City and Lawrence.

 While in Kansas City, Meyer and Papazian toured the Federal Emergency Management Agency offices in Kansas City.
 When asked about its plans for surviving nuclear war, a FEMA official replied that it was experimenting with putting evacuation instructions in telephone books in New England.
 "In about six years, everyone should have them."
 That meeting led Meyer to later refer to FEMA as "a complete joke."
 It was during that time that the decision was made to change "Hampton" in the script to "Lawrence."
 Meyer and Hume figured since Lawrence was a real town, it would be more believable, and besides, it was a perfect choice to play a representative of Middle America.
 The town boasted a "socio-cultural mix," sat near the exact geographic center of the Continental U.S., and was a prime missile target according to Hume and Meyer's research because 150 Minuteman missile silos stood nearby.
 Lawrence had some great locations, and its people were more supportive of the project.
 Suddenly, less emphasis was put on Kansas City, the decision was made to have the city annihilated in the script, and Lawrence was made the primary location in the film.